bengreenier-actions/gh-release-next-semver/README.md

 > This section only applies if your repo uses https://www.conventionalcommits.org.

+> Note: at this time, only `angular` is a supported commit format preset.

 If you wish to determine the next version by using conventional commit analysis, specify `type: 'auto'`.
 For example:

 ```